 My name is Adam Libert and I’ve been an engineer from the day I was born.
-Engineering is not just six years of University-acquired knowledge in my head; it’s also in my blood.
-My grandfather and his two brothers went to MIT, and I’m there now finishing my Master’s.
-I don’t have data to prove that there’s an engineering phenotype genetically coded into my DNA, but it sure feels like it.
+Engineering is not just six years of University-acquired knowledge in my head; it’s also in my DNA.
+My grandfather, his two brothers, and two of my cousins went to MIT and were engineers.
+I now work as an engineer at SpaceX, and in my free time I am an engineer as well.

-To my parent’s dismay, it took me a few years to realize that the trick was putting those things back together.
-It wasn’t long before I understood that the real magic of the things around us is in their design and fabrication.
-Ever since then, I’ve had a persistent desire no longer to dissect, but rather to create.
+To my parent’s dismay, it took me a few years to realize that the trick was putting those things back together and having the rockets return to earth so that I could reuse them and not need to go to the hobby shop to keep getting new parts.
+It wasn’t long before I understood that the real magic of the things around us is in their design, fabrication, and efficiency.

-Outside of engineering, I love photography, and am an avid rock climber, skier, and scuba diver.
+Outside of engineering, I love photography, and am an avid rock and ice climber, skier, mountaineer, sailor, free diver, and scuba diver.
 Not only are these sports immensely fun, but they’re also incredibly interesting from an engineering and physics perspective.
-My engineering background helps me to be better at these sports and to appreciate both their natural beauty.
+My engineering background helps me to be better at these sports and to appreciate their natural beauty.

 This portfolio contains a small selection of the many awesome projects I’ve worked on.
 These photos and descriptions are meant to serve as a window into my world and to share with you my passion for engineering.